Rolol0ko/Rolol0ko/README.md

 ### Hi there 👋
-- I’m currently working on using tkinter for guis
-- I’m currently learning python and c#
+- I’m currently learning rust
-- I’m looking for help with python
+- I’m looking for help with rust
 - Ask me about anything
 - How to reach me: Rolol0ko#8639 on discord or rolol0koLive@gmail.com
 - Pronouns: He/Him